MaxSteven/snapshotr/README.md

 ![snapshotr_main](https://cloud.githubusercontent.com/assets/300146/5570169/83b73a34-8fb8-11e4-8f45-42d25097a31b.png)
 * __Comment field__ — Self-descriptive.
 Color can be specified as a hashtag (#green, #blue, etc)
 * __Instant__ — Make snapshot using screenshot of current viewer, perceptually instant for a user
-* __Full__ — Make full-res snapshot, image is rendered in background from selected node
+* __Full__ — Make full-res snapshot, image is rendered in background from selected node.
+Custom LUT's handled correctly.
+Whatever you have as input\_process or/and viewer_process
+will be converted to sRGB prior to render.
 * __Open__ — Open new browser tab with web-view
 * __Autosnap__ – Create automatic instant snapshot every XX minutes
 * __Mark node__ — Mark selected node with color and current timestamp